A PROBLEM ONLY GETTING WORST

 WE NEED VOLUNTEERS

-Unite under 1 mission, around the world.
-Yes it started in Naples.
-But to make major change this, we need to scale world-wide.jOIN OUR GROWING COMMUNITY
+Unite under 1 mission around the world.
+Yes it started in Naples, but to make major changes we need to scale world-wide.
+That’s the Coldest way.jOIN OUR GROWING COMMUNITY

 Join the fight against plastic.